 Do you know that you can get to Krakow from Warsaw with only €8,50, using FlixBus?
 It will take you around 5 Hours

 Great Hotel in Krakow is also Radisson BLU, Krakow

 Close to Krakow - around 45 minutes with public transportation.
 You can go with a normal €1 ticket from Krakow

 TIP: If you rent a car, look for a hotel with FREE parking in Krakow.
-Just choose the hotels with parking or free parking if it's available.
-In case you cannot find, check the prices and if it's expensive travel with train instead.
+Just choose hotels with parking or free parking if it's available.
+In case you cannot find, check the prices and if it's expensive to travel with a train instead.

 Horse cabs in Krakow

 If you start around 11:00, after a good breakfast, then you will be in your hotel in Krakow around 14:00.
 The best time to check-in :)

 Relax and eat something and then you head to the Wieliczka Salt Mine.
 All you need for how to visit are in this article, either you go with a car or with public transport.